 Accidents Happen Everywhere

 OSHA does not exclusively benefit workers.
 OSHA’s regulations prevent unsafe practices, but also help consumers stay accident-free in public places.
 A good example is the famous 1992 lawsuit against McDonalds for an accident involving hot coffee.
 In 1992, Stella Liebeck goes to a McDonalds and orders a cup of coffee.
 After ordering the coffee, Stella sits in her car and places the hot cup of coffee between her legs.
-She accidently spills the coffee all over her lap.
+She accidentally spills the coffee all over her lap.
 This is a very common accident.
 The main difference with this accident was that, at the time, the temperature of coffee was not heavily regulated.
 Therefore, this simple accident caused Stella Liebeck third-degree burns.
 Interestingly, prior to Mrs. Liebeck suing, there were more than 700 reports of similar accidents involving McDonald’s hot coffee.
 Only a few of the 700 hundred accidents resulted with paid settlements.
 Consider the idea that many of these accidents may not have resulted in settlements because the individuals may not have been well informed and may not have consulted with a personal injury lawyer.

 Since then, the temperature of coffee has been regulated.
 When these accidents do happen, it is very important to seek medical attention.
 Moreover, individuals should always notify the correct department about accidents.
 Most of the current safety regulations in place are a direct result from individuals reporting accidents.
-Accidents can have serious consequences and it’s always best to consult with a accident lawyer in Dallas!
+Accidents can have serious consequences and it’s always best to consult with an accident lawyer in Dallas!
 Accident prevention is the best way to stay safe!